-An ICF and IDP will be prepared between Leduc County and the Town of Calmar, between Leduc County and the Town of Thorsby and between Leduc County and the Village of Warburg.
+IDPs have already been adopted and ICFs are being prepared prepared between Leduc County and the Town of Calmar, between Leduc County and the Town of Thorsby and between Leduc County and the Village of Warburg.

 Each set of plans will outline future use of lands adjacent to each town and the village boundaries and review the municipal services provided to ratepayers.

-The ICFs and IDPs will be developed with input from stakeholders, and the community.
+The ICFs will be developed with input from stakeholders, and the community.